score-json/inc_json/docs/trustable/assertions/TA-CONSTRAINTS.md

 normative: true
 ---

-Constraints on adaptation and deployment of XYZ are specified.
+Constraints on adaptation and deployment of JSON-Library are specified.